ruhtar/ByteStore/README.md

 The user authentication system includes the following features:

 - **Signup**: Users can register in the system by providing a username and password.
+Usernames are unique.
 Passwords are processed using a hash and salt algorithm before being stored in the database.
 This ensures the security of passwords, protecting users' sensitive information.
 Usernames must be unique.

 - **Signin**: Registered users can log in by providing their credentials (username and password).
 The system validates the credentials and generates a valid JWT token, which is returned to the user.
 This token can be used later to access protected routes and resources.